Three keys to financial security

 Related article: How to pay off debt faster?

-I’ve been fortunate over the years to meet many people that have paid off their mortgages and live debt free and they will all tell you they feel more financial security as a result of it.
+I’ve been fortunate over the years to meet many people that have paid off their mortgages and live debt-free and they will all tell you they feel more financial security as a result of it.
 If anyone has debt, they will also be served well to pay off debts which will also positively contribute to greater financial security.

 My five cents

 At the moment, our business is going very well.
-We continue to enjoy good income that provides good income security for our families.
-Despite the fortunes of the business, I think it’s still important to use some of that income to build savings through Tax Free Savings Accounts (TFSA) and RRSPs to create more asset security.
+We continue to enjoy a good income that provides good income security for our families.
+Despite the fortunes of the business, I think it’s still important to use some of that income to build savings through Tax-Free Savings Accounts (TFSA) and RRSPs to create more asset security.
 It’s also important for me to have some life insurance in place to make sure my family is financially secure if something happens to me.
 Overall, I’m feeling pretty good about the state of my financial security.